Rockz1152/blackndsky/browsers/chrome.md

 ## uBlock Origin Lite
 > ### Author's Note
-> _Due to a change in Chromium based browsers supporting manifest V2 extensions, Mozilla Firefox is recommended for it's better support for Ad blocking.
-As a result of this, Chromium based browsers only officially support uBlock Origin Lite which is a manifest V3 compliant extension._
+> _Due to recent changes in Chromium-based browsers, which no longer support Manifest V2 extensions, Mozilla Firefox is now recommended for its enhanced ad-blocking capabilities.
+As a result, Chromium-based browsers only officially support uBlock Origin Lite, a Manifest V3-compliant extension._

 Install